ItsArtyomka/CODE-PROJECT-Internet-Bank-API/README.md

 - Find out the person's balance.
 - Withdraw of X amount from the account.
 - Balance top-up.
-- History of user's financial operations in a period of time.
+- History of bank's financial operations in a period of time.
 - Transfer X amount to another person.
   The Answer will be in the form of a JSON.